canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 - **main** contains the open-source packages that are officially supported by Canonical.
-These packages are either installed on every Ubuntu machine, or are very widely used for various types of systems.
+These packages are either installed on every Ubuntu machine, or are very widely used for various types of systems and use-cases.
 - **universe** holds all other open-source packages in Ubuntu, which are typically maintained by the Debian and Ubuntu communities, but may also include additional security coverage from Canonical under